True-Phi/fawri-plus-website/content/pages/features.md

         title: Cash on Delivery
         tagline: 'Secure, Seamless Payment Collection'
         subtitle: Collect Payments on Delivery
-        text: |
+        text: >
-          Follow the tutorial to build your first Netlify Create site.
+          Let us handle cash payments at the door.
+A convenient, secure cash-on-delivery solution that improves your collection process and enhances your customer experience.
         image:
           type: ImageBlock
           altText: Placeholder text